 From 1 January 2022 you will be independently taxed.

 Income Tax Instalment System (ITIS)

-Jersey uses an Income Tax Instalment System (ITIS) to calculate how much tax you’ll need to pay.
+Jersey uses an Income Tax Instalment Scheme (ITIS) to calculate how much tax you’ll need to pay.
 You’ll receive an instalment rate which is a percentage.
 This percentage is deducted from your gross pay every time you’re paid.

 This instalment rate is only deducted from employment income.
 If you have income from other sources like pension or property income, you have to pay this separately.

 when you register you tell us what your income will be

 Revenue Jersey works out your tax percentage which we send to you to hand to your employer.
 This is called your effective rate notice